 You can pick up all these forms in person from your Jobcenter or find them online on the employment agency's website.
-You will also find help in German, English, and Arabic to fill out the form.
+You will also find help in German, English, Russian and Ukranian .

 You can also find help in filling out the form (in Russian) at erlangen-hoechstadt.de.
 On nordherz.info, you will find the translation of the main application and all important attachments into Russian.
 On jobcenter-ge.de, you will find instructions for completing all applications in Ukrainian.
 Visit arbeitsagentur.de for further helpful information and explanations in Ukrainian.